Interesting Benefits We Bet Seniors Never Knew About Gardening

 Gardening Protects Hearts and Reduces Stroke Risk

-Physical exercise while gardening is another beneficial factor of gardening.
-Gardening can be considered a great sport and as a daily exercise.
+Physical exercise while gardening is another beneficial aspect of gardening.
+Gardening can be considered a great sport and a daily exercise.
 According to a study conducted in Sweden, regular gardening can reduce the risk of heart attack and stroke in people over 60 by 30%.
 Also, exposure to the sun can increase vitamin D levels, which reduces the risk of a heart attack in old age.

 Gardening can increase mobility